llwp/website/docs/docs/getting_started/install_and_setup_the_cli.md

 ## Commands and subcommands

-The command-line tool comes with built-in commands covering all main use-cases and additional commands via plugins.
+The command-line tool comes with built-in commands covering all main use cases and additional commands via plugins.
 Most commands are "collapsed" under a section.
 For example, the `agents` sections contain the following commands:

 - `agents:create`  creates a new agent resource
-- `agents:delete`  removes agent from a project
+- `agents:delete`  removes an Agent from a project
 - `agents:get`     get information about an existing agent
 - `agents:list`    list registered agents
-- `agents:update`  updates a agent at the SIP Proxy subsystem
+- `agents:update`  updates an Agent at the SIP Proxy subsystem

 ## Authenticating the CLI

-You can point the CLI to your own Fonoster instance, or use our [as a service](https://console.fonoster.io) option.
-To use the as-a-service option follow the the next steps:
+You can point the CLI to your own Fonoster instance or use our [as a service](https://console.fonoster.io) option.
+To use the as-a-service option, follow the next steps:

 ```none
 1. Go to https://console.fonoster.io/ to get your credentials